-As of January 31, 2009, there were a total of 50 issued securities with unrealized loss positions within the Company's portfolio with a total unrealized loss position of \$6,365.
-The total unrealized loss position due to write-downs of ARS held by the Company that have experienced auction failures was \$5,283.
+As of January 31, 2010 and 2009, there were a total of 53 and 50 issued securities with unrealized loss positions within the Company's portfolio, respectively.
+The total unrealized loss position due to write-downs of ARS held by the Company that have experienced auction failures as of January 31, 2010 and 2009 was \$4,120 and \$5,283, respectively.
 The Company deemed all of these securities as temporarily impaired.
 The unrealized loss positions were primarily due to auction failures of the ARS held and fluctuations in the market interest rates for remaining securities.
 The Company believes it has the ability to realize the full value of all of these investments upon maturity or redemption.
-At January 31, 2008, there were no issued securities with an unrealized loss position within the Company's portfolio.

-As of January 31, 2009, the par value of our ARS was \$44,025 and the estimated fair value was \$38,742.
+As of January 31, 2010, the par value of our ARS was \$37,625 and the estimated fair value was \$33,505.
 Our ARS portfolio consists of "A" or better rated ARS that represent interests in municipal and student loan related collateralized debt obligations, all of which are guaranteed by either government agencies and/or insured by private insurance agencies at 97% or greater of par value.
 To date, we have collected all interest payable on outstanding ARS when due and have not been informed by the issuers that accrued interest payments are currently at risk.
-We have the ability to hold the underlying securities until their maturity.
+The Company does not have the intent to sell the underlying securities prior to their recovery and the Company believes it is not likely that it will be required to sell the underlying securities prior to their anticipated recovery of full amortized cost.